jrbotvinick/jrbotvinick.github.io/_pages/projects.md

       We introduce a transition-statistics approach to system identification that learns dynamics by matching the induced motion of probability mass across a data-adaptive mesh.
 Given trajectory data, we build an unstructured partition of state space and approximate the Perron–Frobenius operator with a regularized Ulam transition matrix.
-We replace hard cell indicators with continuous, piecewise-smooth partition-of-unity weights, yielding a Markov matrix supporting gradient-based optimization with respect to the parameters of a learned vector field.
+Our construction yields a Markov matrix supporting gradient-based optimization with respect to the parameters of a learned vector field.
       <br><br>